edinburgh-napier/set09121/lectures/lecture20.md

 ---

-# Object Serialization
+# Object Serialisation

-- When it comes to sending data in object-oriented languages serialization is the go-to approach.
-- Serialization is a technique where an object is converted into a textual or binary representation for communication and storage.
+- The process of converting a data object into a series of bytes
-- The managed languages (e.g. Java and C#) have these capabilities built in.
-- C++ does not, and actually it is hard to convert local memory between two machines.
-- Serialization is also a slow process as it has to deeply interrogate the object.
-- Therefore, serialization is not a good approach for games in general.
+- Deserialise: opposite process
+- Can be text (e.g. JSON, XML) or binary
+- Several managed languages have good built-in serialisation because of their support for reflection.
+- Reflection is the capability to inspect type information at runtime
+- C++ has poor reflection support, and poor built-in serialisation capabilities

 ---

 # Designing a Protocol

-- A better technique is to build a protocol.
+- Limit serialisation: build a communication protocol
-- Design your message types and the data that will go into the message.
+- Design your message types and the data that will go into the message
-- This will allow simple messaging that can be managed easily with a few case statements.
+- This will allow simple messaging that can be easily managed
+- Here is a one-size-fits-all message:

  ![image](assets/images/protocol.png)